Reflecting on My CEA Virtual Global Internship in Australia

 How time flies.
 Over the past two months, I have experienced a period unique and meaningful to my entire college life, a CEA virtual internship working with a company based in a foreign country other than my home country, China, and current study-abroad country, the United States.
 For my second post as a CEA MOJO Blogger, I will describe my prior expectations for the internship, my entire experience throughout the duration of my program, and takeaways as well as reflections I gained after concluding my internship.

-As an international student from China, I did not quite stay confident all the time on securing an internship or work in the U.S. due to H-1B visa policy limitation, immigration policy restriction, and over-competition experienced among many international students currently in the U.S. Other considerations included my family's financial situation, American cultural illiteracy, or potential employment discrimination from the job market.
+As an international student from China, I did not quite stay confident all the time on securing an internship abroad or work in the U.S. due to H-1B visa policy limitation, immigration policy restriction, and over-competition experienced among many international students currently in the U.S. Other considerations included my family's financial situation, American cultural illiteracy, or potential employment discrimination from the job market.
 However, my motive for returning to China does not feel competitively strong either, compared with choices for working in the U.S. or other foreign countries.
 First, there's a lack of potential professional networking resources in China.
 To me, this is the most crucial disadvantage – since studying abroad in the U.S. cannot necessarily provide me with a broad network of Chinese friends or professionals, although I have made contacts with quite a few Chinese people here through our similar cultural backgrounds and language familiarity.
 Also, other concerns for coming back to China as an overseas returnee include lack of professional knowledge on current Chinese social, economic, and political status quo, compared with my fellow friends currently studying in the top Chinese universities like Peking University.
 Western media often portrays China as an economic, military, political, diplomatic, or technological threat to their country’s interests with an incomplete view of the story being told and a biased perspective on China's current situation.
 These aspects may make it disadvantageous for me to come back as an overseas returnee for either seeking a job or conducting professional activities in my home country of China.

 All these above considerations ultimately prompted me to intern abroad, and I finally secured a business-analyst internship in an Australian financial service company called Stay or Go under the joint assistance of both CEA Study Abroad and Internships Down Under.